Open Shelving versus Closed Shelving – Which One to Choose

 While it might seem that open industrial shelving is more beneficial, there are several key benefits associated with closed shelving, as well.
 For instance, if placing this shelving system in an office area, perhaps one where visitors, vendors, suppliers, and clients meet, a closed design is more aesthetically pleasing.

-Some industrial businesses prefer closed shelving since there is less risk of products, documents, tools, and other items falling off through the open back or sides.
+Some industrial businesses prefer closed shelving since there is less risk of products, documents, tools, and other items falling off through the open back shelving unit.
 If used in a warehouse environment, this reduces the risk of damaged products and injuries to workers due to items falling.

-As for stability, open and closed shelving are both great options.
-Although a closed shelving unit might be more stable because of its design, when purchasing an open shelving unit from a reputable source, the stability is not compromised.
+As for stability, open shelving system and closed shelves are both great options.
+Although a closed shelving unit might be more stable because of its design, when purchasing an industrial open shelving unit from a reputable source, the stability is not compromised.
 Therefore, these types of industrial shelving systems are considered solid and stable choices.

 Open shelving tends to be the most cost-effective choice since less steel is used.
 These industrial shelves are also a more flexible choice than closed shelving.
 With access from all four sides, the shelves work great in virtually any space, especially tight spaces or areas with an odd configuration.